ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 ``p = \frac{Nk_\mathrm{B}T}{V-Nb}-\frac{N^2a}{V^2}``

-where $a$ and $b$ are the model parameters which can be related to the critical temperature and pressure of a species.
+where $a$ and $b$ (both in SI units) are the model parameters which can be related to the critical temperature and pressure of a species.
 Although this equation was originally empirical, it is possible to derive this equation from statistical thermodynamics where $b$ corresponds to the excluded volume of a single species and $a$ quantifies the magnitude of attraction between species.
 As a result, the first term typically accounts for the repulsive interactions between species and the second accounts for attractive interactions.
 Although its simple functional form makes calculations quite straight-forward, this model is inadequate for modelling the liquid phase and vapour-liquid equilibrium properties.

 As result, wanting to keep with the van der Waals equation's simple form, a few engineering cubic equations have been developed.
 The first noteworthy one of these is the Redlich-Kwong (`RK`) equation: